CSchoel/arbitrary-but-fixed/_posts/2017-08-04-discrete-equation-systems.markdown

 ## Lesson learned

-As always, you have to thing like a mathematician when building modelica models, not as a computer scientist.
+As always, you have to thing like a mathematician when building Modelica models, not as a computer scientist.
-Events that are triggered by `when` can íntroduce discontinuities, but they do not invalidate the mathematical rules that a variable cannot have two values at the same time.
+Events that are triggered by `when` can introduce discontinuities, but they do not invalidate the mathematical rules that a variable cannot have two values at the same time.
 At an event there are always two states: The current state, right at the time of the event; and the previous state, an infinitesimal amount of time *before* the event.

 So, if anything goes wrong in a `when`-equation, and especially if you encounter the aforementioned error message, ask yourself for each of your variables: Do you mean `x` or should it actually be `pre(x)`.